open-mmlab/mmpretrain/docs/en/index.rst

 Welcome to MMPretrain's documentation!
 ============================================

 MMPretrain aims to provide various powerful pre-trained backbones and supports different pre-training strategies.
 In pre-training stage, we expect that backbones are able to learn the discriminative and rich semantic representation of the data.
 Equipped with the powerful pre-trained model, we are able to improve various downstream vision tasks currently.

 Our codebase aims to become an easy-to-use and user-friendly library.
 To help the research and engineering, we elaborate the properties and design of MMPretrain in the following different sections.

 Hands-on Roadmap of MMPretrain
 -------------------------------

 To help the user to use the MMPretrain quickly, we recommend the following roadmap for using our library:

    For the user who wants to try MMPretrain, we recommend the user to read **Get Started** part for the environment setup.

-   For the basic usage, we refer the user to **User Guides** for using various algorithms to obtain the pre-trained models and evaulate them in downstream tasks.
+   For the basic usage, we refer the user to **User Guides** for using various algorithms to obtain the pre-trained models and evaluate them in downstream tasks.

    For the customization of your own algorithms, we provide **Advanced Guides** illustrating hints and rules of code modification.

    To find your desired pre-trained models, you could check the **Model Zoo**, which consists of summary, various backbones and pre-training methods.

    Also, we provide some **Analysis** and **Visualization** tools to help diagnose the algorithms.

    Besides, if you have any other questions, please refer to **Notes**, where you may find answers.

 PRs and Issues are welcome!